Loop11/elm-webpack-loader/README.md

 #### RuntimeOptions (default `undefined`)

-This allows you to control aspects of how `elm make` runs with [GHC Runtime Options](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/runtime_control.html).
+This allows you to control aspects of how `elm-make` runs with [GHC Runtime Options](https://downloads.haskell.org/~ghc/7.10.1/docs/html/users_guide/runtime-control.html).

-The 0.19 version of `elm make` supports a limited set of those options, the most useful of which is for profiling a build.
+The 0.18 version of `elm-make` supports a limited set of those options, the most useful of which is for profiling a build.
 To profile a build use the settings `runtimeOptions: '-s'`, which will print out information on how much time is spent in mutations, in the garbage collector, etc.

-_Note_: Using the flags below requires building a new `elm make` binary with `-rtsopts` enabled!
+_Note_: Using the flags below requires building a new `elm-make` binary with `-rtsopts` enabled!

 If you notice your build spending a lot of time in the garbage collector, you can likely optimize it with some additional flags to give it more memory, `e.g. -A128M -H128M -n8m`.